jcdavo/YelpCamp/readme.md

 - replace all app. with router.
 - we have to require packages that the routes require as well as models needed.

+## Users + Comments

+- Associate users and comments.
+- Save author's name to a comment automatically.

+## Users + Campgrounds

+- Prevent an unauthenticated user from creating a campground
+- Save username+id to newly created campground

 ## Restful Routes

 | Name    | URL            | verb   | Description                            | Mongoose Method         |